 This is Norma Jeane’s fantasy of the desert sublime: the machine is let loose in the landscape, free of the human determinism that frames its existence, and we, in turn, are free to imagine a world liberated from the indeterminacy of us.
 This is why Norma Jeane stages Scene with ShyBot as liberation.

 A powerful question that emanates from the Shybot concerns similarity and difference between ‘the’ human and ‘the’ machine.
 Can one draw clear boundaries between humans and machines?
 It is common wisdom that humans think (and are shy) –– and that machines neither think nor are shy.
 Machines are mute, cold, endowed with neither reason nor emotion.

 But what if … ?

 What would it mean to discover a shared ground between humans and machines?
 What would it mean to think about both humans and machines from the perspective of this commonality?
-What new, what unexpected understanding of the human –– or of machines –– would emerge?
-Or is this all futile nonsense, because humans are humans and machines machines?
+What new, what unexpected understanding of the human — or of machines — would emerge?
+Or is this futile nonsense, because humans are humans and machines are machines?

-At the close of the exhibition on March 4 at 7:30pm, please join us for a round table discussion conceived by Tobias Rees on the relationship between human and artificial intelligence with guests:
+On March 4 at 7:30pm, The Lab will host a round table discussion conceived by Tobias Rees on the relationship between human and artificial intelligence.
+With:

 Norma Jeane, artist